dwkim78/ASTRiDE/README.md

 ## 4. How to Use ASTRiDE?

-In this section, I will show how to use ASTRiDE to detect streaks.
-I will use the fits image shown in the previous section.
+This section explains how to use ASTRiDE to detect streaks.
+The fits image shown in the previous section will be used as well.

 ### Create Streak Instance

-We first need to create ASTRiDE Streak instance as:
+You first need to create ASTRiDE Streak instance as:

 ```python
 from astride import Streak